ZichenFrankFu/Backside_of_the_Moon/README.md

 Annie Xian: Scene Switching, Bag check updates, Collision check with monsters, Ending triggering, Oto chasing, Terrain construction (Water, Sky, Filters, etc), Particle Effects

 Frank Fu: Monkey chasing, Scene Switching, Pick-up function, Notification texts, Bag check, Position check with the teleport gate, User input
-Tina Shen: Musics and music implements, UI icons, Ending images, Start screen, text displays, interactive sounds
+Tina Shen: Musics and music implements, UI icons, Ending images, Start screen, text displays, first monster animation, interactive sounds

-All team members contributed to finding free assets to use, implementing physics effects.
+All team members contributed to finding free assets to use, implementing physics effects, debugging.
 Annie and Frank collaborated on scene switching.

 Description of Collaboration: Usually, 1 team member starts out implementing an aspect of the game (E.g., physics).
-If they encountered a bug / failed to implement, other team members will join and attempt to debug separately.
-If the problem is still not solved, we either do voice call or meet in person somewhere to implement the function / debug it together.
+If we encounter a bug / fail to implement it, other team members will join and attempt to debug separately.
+If the problem is still not solved, we either do a voice call or meet in person somewhere to implement the function / debug it together.
+We also held meetings every week where we worked on it together.

+Everyone put in a lot of time and effort.
+Our collaboration is seamless :)

 **Open Source Model Reference**